 Functions and data may be displayed in one of a large number of styles.
 The with keyword provides the means of selection.

-where $\langle style \rangle$ is one of
+where <style> is one of

 '''

 lines

-dots
+xverrorlines

 steps

 errorbars

 xerrorbar

-xyerrorlines
+impulses

 points

-impulses

 fsteps

 errorlines

 xerrorlines

 yerrorbars

+yerrorlines

 linespoints

 labels

 histeps

 financebars

 xyerrorbars

-yerrorlines

 vectors

 '''

 or